Kylian Mbappé: Style of play

-A versatile forward, Mbappé often plays as a winger, and is capable of playing on either flank, due to his ability with both feet.
-He is capable of cutting into the centre onto his stronger right foot from the left wing, and of creating chances and providing assists for teammates from the right thanks to his vision.
-He is also able to play in the centre as a main striker, due to his composure, clinical finishing, and eye for goal.
+A versatile forward, Mbappé often plays as a winger.
+He is capable of playing on either flank, due to his skill with both feet; he can cut into the centre onto his stronger right foot from the left wing, or create chances and provide assists for teammates from the right thanks to his vision.
+(Note: Attributed to multiple references:) He is also able to play in the centre as a main striker due to his composure, clinical finishing, and eye for goal.
+(Note: Attributed to multiple references:)

-A skilful player, Mbappé is known for his dribbling ability, as well as his acceleration, agility, quick feet, first touch, link-up play and creativity when in possession of the ball, as demonstrated by his use of elaborate feints, such as step overs, or sudden changes of pace or direction to beat opponents in one-on-one situations.
-He is highly regarded for his pace and close ball control when dribbling at speed, as well as his movement, tactical intelligence, and ability to beat the defensive line by making attacking runs into space both on and off the ball.
+Mbappé is known for his dribbling ability, as well as his acceleration, agility, quick feet, first touch, and link-up play.
+He is also known for his creativity when in possession of the ball.
+He is known to make elaborate feints, such as step overs or sudden changes of pace or direction, to beat opponents in one-on-one situations.
+(Note: Attributed to multiple references:) He is also highly regarded for his pace and close ball control when dribbling at speed.
+This, along with his movement and tactical intelligence, allows him to beat the defensive line by making attacking runs into space both on and off the ball.
 His ability to time his runs enables him to stretch opposing defences, making him a dangerous offensive threat on counter-attacks.
+(Note: Attributed to multiple references:)

-During the beginning of his career, Mbappé was compared to various greats in the history of football.
-He was described by Arsène Wenger as a "huge football talent" who "has similar qualities" to Thierry Henry.
-His talent and stand-out performances for France at the 2018 World Cup also led him to be compared to Pelé in the media.
-Former France international player Nicolas Anelka said that Mbappé's ability to run at defences reminded him of Ronaldo's performances at the 1996 Olympics, and that Mbappé had the characteristics of a "world-class player".
+Even in the early years of his career, Mbappé was compared to various great players in the history of football.
+Arsène Wenger said Mbappé had similar qualities to Thierry Henry.
+Mbappé's talent and performances for France at the 2018 World Cup led him to be compared to Pelé in the media.
+Former France international player Nicolas Anelka said that Mbappé's ability to run at defences reminded him of Ronaldo's performances at the 1996 Olympics.